andrewwinters89/NPJphase/README.md

 The utility of this approach is that instantaneous daily or monthly zonal wind anomalies can be projected onto these EOF patterns, producing a couplet of principal components that can be plotted on a two-dimensional phase space [Winters et al. 2019a, their Fig. 4](https://doi.org/10.1175/WAF-D-18-0106.1).
 Using this phase diagram, we are able to define a set of 5 North Pacific jet regimes that can be used to characterize the prevailing flow pattern across the North Pacific.
 Each of these regimes are associated with distinct impacts on temperatures and precipitation downstream over North America ([Winters et al. 2019a, their Fig. 5](https://doi.org/10.1175/WAF-D-18-0106.1), [Winters et al. 2019b](https://doi.org/10.1175/WAF-D-18-0168.1), [Winters and Walker 2022](https://doi.org/10.1175/JAMC-D-21-0211.1), [Winters and Attard 2022](https://doi.org/10.1175/WAF-D-21-0203.1) and each regime is associated with different degrees of predictive skill on medium-range to subseasonal timescales ([Winters et al. 2019a](https://doi.org/10.1175/WAF-D-18-0106.1), [Winters 2021](https://doi.org/10.1029/2021JD035094), [Henderson and Winters 2026](https://doi.org/10.1175/WAF-D-25-0170.1).

 This module subsequently permits the identification of these different NPJ regimes within any gridded model dataset that is provided as input.
 Input data is evaluated against daily or monthly EOF patterns that are defined based on zonal wind anomalies from ERA5 during September 1979-2014.
 Anomalies on a daily timescale are calculated based on a daily climatology computed by using a 21-day moving window centered on each day.
 Monthly anomalies are defined based on the calendar month.
+ERA5 climatology files are provided as part of the module and are included in the "climo_files" folder.
+Files with EOF patterns describing the daily or monthly variability of the North Pacific jet stream are also included as part of the "climo_files" folder.
+These files, and the zonal wind climatologies, are required for the module to work.

 ## Input Data Requirements